Jac0xb/lighthouse/CONTRIBUTING.md

-# Contributing to Lighthouse
+# Contributing to lighthaus

-Thank you for your interest in contributing to Lighthouse!
-Your contributions are essential for making Lighthouse better and more efficient.
+Thank you for your interest in contributing to lighthaus!
+Your contributions are essential for making lighthaus better and more efficient.
 We welcome and appreciate every form of contribution.

 ## Code of Conduct

-Lighthouse is committed to fostering a welcoming community.
+lighthaus is committed to fostering a welcoming community.
 As such, we have adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the Code of Conduct at the bottom of this document.

 ## License

-Lighthouse is distributed under the MIT License.
-By contributing to Lighthouse, you agree that your contributions will be licensed under the same license.
+lighthaus is distributed under the MIT License.
+By contributing to lighthaus, you agree that your contributions will be licensed under the same license.

 ## How to Contribute

-There are many ways to contribute to Lighthouse, from writing code, reporting bugs, suggesting enhancements, and more:
+There are many ways to contribute to lighthaus, from writing code, reporting bugs, suggesting enhancements, and more:

 ### Reporting Bugs